-Born in Portland, raised in Hillsboro, Oregon Sean Kalinoski is a blue collar fighter through and through.
-After serving his country in the army, Sean returned home to further develop his passion of combat sports that he developed as a wrestler in high school.
+Sean Kalinoski is a blue collar fighter through and through.
+Born in Portland, raised in Hillsboro, Oregon, Kalinoski served his country in the army, then returned home to further develop his passion of combat sports that he developed as a wrestler in high school.
 Kalinoski began training at Sharks MMA in Hillsboro a year and a half ago, and since then, he has been as active as any fighter can be.
 He has fought nine times in 18 months.
 After a busy year and a half, Kalinoski is ready to kick off 2017 with a victory at Combat Games’ Breaking Point 3 on January 7th.
 There’s just one problem…The Sharks MMA gym has been stripped bare.

 An ownership dispute gone bad has left Kalinoski and his team with little to no gym equipment and a fight less than a week away to prepare for.
 The average person would see this situation as a reason to call it quits, but not Kalinoski.
 Sean has kept his nose to the grind as he prepares for his bout against Jason Ellis.

 “One of the owners wants out, so he decided to take the whole gym down.
 He took every last piece of equipment with him.
 Mats, gloves, pads, wraps, you name it, it’s all gone.
 Instead of getting discouraged, I’ve decided to persevere.”